An unseen affliction: the scale and depth of visual impairment

 As an assistive technology, Capption cannot simply solve the external problem of enhancing visual processing.
 It must also solve for the internal problem: the anxiety generated by the interaction between the visitor's curiosity in conflict with their visual impairment, their coping behaviors, the highly-stimulating exhibit environment, and the resultant barriers that ruin a visitor's relaxed enjoyment.

-Fortunately, reducing cognitive load below a visitor's stress threshold doesn't require an exhibitor to solve for all stress — just a component of their stress equation.
+Fortunately, reducing cognitive load below a visitor's stress threshold doesn't require an exhibitor to solve for all stress—just a component of their stress equation.
 Accessible content can take the anxious edge off a key piece of a low-vision visitor's experience: exhibit comprehension.
-Doing so in a dignified way — without singling out low-vision visitors for special treatment — helps even more.
+Doing so in a dignified way—without singling out low-vision visitors for special treatment—helps even more.

 Stark contrast: how Capption transforms the low-vision experience

 Capption shatters the readability barrier by displaying text content in a hyperlegible font that visitors can size and manipulate as needed.
 The comprehension they now have access to makes the exhibit make sense.
-Critically, exhibits don't have to be visually sharp to make sense — but they have to make sense to be engaging.
+Their engagement decreases both anxiety and stress considerably.

-- Autonomy — exhibit content goes from yours to theirs without barriers gatekeeping knowledge.
+- Autonomy—exhibit content goes from yours to theirs without barriers gatekeeping knowledge.

-- Agency — mobile content lets them position comfortably, away from crowds.
+- Agency—mobile content lets them position comfortably, away from crowds.

-- Context — legible (or listenable) content makes comprehension possible.
+- Context—legible (or listenable) content makes comprehension possible.

 Features for low-vision visitors